specdb/specdb/docs/catalog.rst

     matches, sub_cat, IDs = sdb.qcat.query_position((2.813500,14.767200), 20*u.deg, groups=['SDSS_DR7','GGG'])

-Here the input is an (ra,dec) tuple assumed to be in decimal degrees.
+Here the input was an (ra,dec) tuple assumed to be in decimal degrees.
 Finally, an example that includes a :doc:`query_dict` to further refine the search (on emission redshift)::